Table of Contents

 There are no lab tests or clear medical examinations that can define the disease, so patients must go through long series of tests and an elimination process of other diseases until their Fibromyalgia is diagnosed.

 The primary Fibromyalgia sign is pain across the body, which can migrate from one soft tissue to another.
 These soft tissues include muscles and tendons, but not bones (like in arthritis).
 Fibromyalgia patients experience sensitivity in various areas of the body – mostly in the main joints.
 It is a typical characteristic that helps to diagnose the illness.
-Other signs of fibromyalgia include chronic fatigue, energy depletion, sleep problems, headaches, bad moods, depression, anxiety, stress, digestion issues, neurological problems, urinary problems, and more.
+Other signs of fibromyalgia include chronic fatigue, energy depletion, sleep problems, headaches, bad moods, depression, anxiety, stress, digestion issues, neurological issues, urinary problems, and more.

-Why is it so Difficult to Diagnose Fibromyalgia?
+How to Diagnose Fibromyalgia?

-Fibromyalgia is difficult to diagnose because it doesn’t have a clear diagnosis evidence like a blood test or CT.
+Fibromyalgia is difficult to diagnose because it doesn’t have clear diagnosis evidence like a blood test or CT.
 Fibromyalgia, like chronic fatigue and irritable bowel syndrome, are syndromes that consist of many symptoms.

-So, the doctor refers the patient to a series of tests, like a shoulder X-ray, a knee ultrasound, psychiatric evaluation and blood tests.
+The doctor refers the patient to a series of tests, like a shoulder X-ray, a knee ultrasound, psychiatric evaluation and blood tests.
 When all the tests come back negative, the doctor tells the patient that they are healthy.
 So, the patient goes back to their life, and sometimes – after a few weeks perhaps – the shoulder pain gets better, but a neck pain starts, or pain in the other knee.
-So, the patient returns to the doctor, and the doctor refers them again to a series of tests, and so a cycle of misdiagnosis begins.
+So, the patient returns to the doctor, and the doctor refers them again to a series of tests, so a cycle of misdiagnosis begins.

 Successfully Treating Fibromyalgia